Flag of Germany

 History

-Originally adopted by the Frankfurt Parliament in 1848, the tricolor was later used by the Weimar Republic (1919–1933).
+Originally adopted by the Frankfurt Parliament in 1848, the tricolor was later used by the Weber Republic (1919–1933).
 It was restored by both West and East Germany in 1949 and remains the symbol of the reunited Germany since 1990.

 Construction